 The combination resume format combines the functional and chronological formats.
 It includes functional skill categories but also lists the dates of previous employment.

 This format works well for job seekers who:

-Click on the buttons in the interactive to learn more about the Combination resume format.
-Visit the Resume Gallery to see a full view of the teacher sample resume used in this interactive.
+Click the buttons in the interactive below to learn more about the combination resume format.

 On a combination resume, the work history section lists current and previous jobs in chronological order.
 It differs from the functional resume because it includes dates of employment.